-Serial ATA 3 Gb/s technology and SATA-On-The-Go
+Serial ATA 3.0 Gb/s technology and SATA-On-The-Go

-This motherboard supports hard drives based on the Serial ATA (SATA) 3 Gb/s storage specification, delivering enhanced scalability and doubling the bus bandwidth for high-speed data retrieval and saves.
+This motherboard supports the next-generation hard drives based on the Serial ATA (SATA) 3Gb/s storage specification, delivering enhanced scalability and doubling the bus bandwidth for high-speed data retrieval and saves.
 The external SATA port located at the back I/O provides smart setup and hot-plug functions.
-Easily backup photos. videos and other entertainment contents to external devices.
-See pages 2-23 and 2-27 for details
+Easily backup photos, videos and other entertainment contents to external devices.
+See pages 2-24 to 2-25 for details.